Darwin Pioneer Cemetery: History

-The cemetery today
+Today

 The cemetery was subject to an inadequate record keeping and documentation, because of this many of the occupants are unknown.
 Overtime grave markers have disappeared, and some memorials have been destroyed.
 Today there are about 90 graves still visible.
 The cemetery is now fenced to protect what remains, and is managed by the City of Darwin who undertook an upgrade project in 1983, one outcome of which was the installation of a plaque that displays some of the locations of graves and occupants.
 Other upgrades include a memorial plaque to the John Knight Memorial in 2003.
 Ghost tours are now also carried out in the cemetery.
 Recent controversy has arisen over rezoning nearby land that nearby residents were concerned could disturb unmarked graves.